 From the description above, it should be obvious that a REIT investment portfolio could contain hundreds or even thousands of different properties.
 For example, according to Kimco Realty’s website, they own 422 properties across the United States.
-This provides investors with a highly diversified portfolio.
+This type of portfolio provides investors with a high level of diversification.
 If one property is underperforming, there are hundreds of others that can offset the impact.

 By definition, an individually syndicated deal is just for a single property.
 So, there is some amount of diversification risk because there are no other properties to offset underperformance.
 However, the upside to this is that syndication real estate investors know exactly where their money is going.
 As a result, they can perform their own due diligence on the property, the real estate market, the tenants, and the leases to ensure they are comfortable with every aspect of the transaction.

 REIT investors own shares in a company that owns real estate.
 They do not own the underlying real estate directly.

 The situation is similar for syndication investors, but with one slight difference.
 The “syndicate” (all of the investors combined) has direct ownership of a single property.
 Individual investors (the GP and LPs) own shares in the syndicate, which entitles them to a portion of the underlying investment property’s positive cash flow.